nicolasdilley/Gomela/README.md

 func main() {
   ch := make(chan string) // creates a channel

-  go printHello(ch, "hello") // spawns a goroutine that will send 'hello' on ch
+  go print(ch, "hello") // spawns a goroutine that will send 'hello' on ch

   fmt.Println(<-ch) // prints what is received from ch

-  go printWorld(ch, "world ") // spawns a goroutine that will send 'world' on ch
+  go print(ch, "world ") // spawns a goroutine that will send 'world' on ch

   fmt.Println(<-ch) // prints what is received from ch }